-The concept of a customer review is fantastic.
+The concept of Amazon customer reviews is fantastic.
 It flips the power from the brand to the consumer.
-For the longest time, brands were telling customers what they should want and now customers are telling brands their opinions on their products for everyone to see.
+For the longest time, brands were telling customers what they should want, and now customers are telling brands their opinions on their products for everyone to see.
 Furthermore, customer reviews have raised the expectation of the value of a product.
-In the 1950s, you could go to the pharmacy store and there were a limited amount of shampoos to choose from.
-Now, there are so many choices that it’s overwhelming and customers want some type of social credibility to make that purchasing decision.
+For example, in the 1950s, you could go to the pharmacy store, and there were a limited amount of available shampoos.
+Now, there are so many choices that it’s overwhelming, and customers want some social credibility to make that purchasing decision.

-Amazon was created in July 1994.
+Jeff Bezos created Amazon in July 1994.
 Shortly after in 1995, they adopted the customer review.
 In the beginning, incentivized reviews were allowed as long as the customer clearly stated they received the product for free in exchange for leaving an honest review.

 In October 2016, they stopped allowing incentive reviews claiming all reviews should be authentic.
-Amazon did a clean sweep, removing reviews that were incentivized.
+Instead, Amazon did a clean sweep, removing incentive reviews.
 They planned to police reviews moving forward and suspend anyone partaking in review manipulation.
 According to a recent NYTimes.com article, Amazon said that last year it prevented more than 13 million bogus reviews and “took action” against more than five million accounts.

-While they did supposedly do a scrape, removing and deleting reviews that mentioned they were incentivized, there are still old legacy reviews that live on these older listings that were incentivized.
-This is a disadvantage to brands new to the Amazon platform at that time or after because early adopters will automatically have the advantage moving forward, even if it isn’t a superior product.
+While they did supposedly do a scrape, removing and deleting incentive reviews, there are still old legacy reviews on these older listings.
+Again, this is a disadvantage to brands new to the Amazon platform at that time or after because early adopters will automatically have the advantage moving forward, even if it isn’t a superior product.

-Customers give preferential purchasing habits to products that have several reviews when their product could potentially be better.
-If you’re a new brand that’s never sold on Amazon before it’s difficult to compete.
-Therefore, brands are resulting to review manipulation to compete and stay in the game.
+Customers give preferential purchasing habits to products with several reviews when their product could potentially be better.
+For example, suppose you’re a new brand that has never sold on Amazon before.
+It isn’t easy to compete.
+Therefore, brands result from review manipulation to compete and stay in the game.

 Legacy brands that don’t sell on Amazon can receive negative reviews tied to their ASIN from products sold through third-party sellers sending old or counterfeit inventory.
-If a brand later decides they want to sell on Amazon, these negative reviews are tied to their ASIN and the brand can potentially be stuck with negative reviews when it’s actually an Amazon related issue, not the brands.
-Brands can make appeals and have negative reviews removed, but it’s not a straightforward and easy process.
+Suppose a brand later decides they want to sell on Amazon.
+In that case, these negative reviews are tied to their ASIN, and the brand can potentially be stuck with negative reviews when it’s an Amazon-related issue, not the brand.
+Brands can make appeals and have negative reviews removed, but it’s not a straightforward process.

 Furthermore, consumers are now using Amazon reviews to make purchasing decisions in-store.
-If a customer is at the Saks beauty counter and searches Amazon reviews on an eyeliner they’re interested in purchasing and sees negative reviews, they may choose not to purchase that eyeliner.
-These reviews could actually be negligence from Amazon third-party sellers, ultimately resulting in a loss for the brand.
+For example, if a customer is at the Saks beauty counter and searches Amazon reviews on an eyeliner they’re interested in purchasing and sees negative reviews, they may choose not to purchase that eyeliner.
+These reviews could be negligence from Amazon third-party sellers, ultimately resulting in a loss for the brand.